 The series is also offered nationally as a set of live and archived webinars for all interested parents and school community members.
 Handouts for each topic area along with supplementary tipsheets and planning forms are available to download individually or as a complete toolkit.
 Visit the Parents for Healthy Kids page to learn more.

-Team Healthy Kids Colorado & the Colfax Marathon
+Join Team Healthy Kids in the 2014 Kaiser Permanente Colfax Marathon on May 17-18!

 School Grants for Healthy Kids